×

 Do you have anything more to add about local medical facilities in Belize?

 "Hospital are in Dangriga, Belmopan and Belize City.
 There are 4 Private Hospitals that offer excellent services.
 In Placencia there are 2 doctors - Public and Private.
 There are 2 different Ambulance Services in the area and both offer excellent service.
 Quality of care in the Private Hospitals is very good.
-Public is so so," remarked one expat living in Placencia.
+Public is so so," remarked one expat in Placencia.

 As a foreigner living in Belize, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Belize have access to public healthcare.
 The public healthcare system in Belize is generally considered to be of good quality, with a wide range of services available.
 The public healthcare system is funded by the government and is free for all citizens and permanent residents.
 However, foreigners may be required to pay a fee for certain services.
 The public healthcare system includes a network of hospitals, clinics, and health centers, as well as a variety of specialized services.
-The quality of care varies from place to place, but overall, the public healthcare system in Belize is considered to be of good quality," remarked one expat living in Belize.
+The quality of care varies from place to place, but overall, the public healthcare system in Belize is considered to be of good quality," mentioned one expat in Belize.

 What have your experiences during the pandemic with the local healthcare system been like?